 If you are starting to think about implementing an environmental programme, the first thing I would advise is to get a grip on your emissions, and you can only do this with good data.
 Target what is known as Scope 1 and Scope 2 emissions (effectively what you are directly responsible for).
 For a standard operation, this will include things like company vehicles, gas, electricity, and air-con units.

-Once you collate primary data, you can have a really good go at establishing an emissions baseline and developing reduction targets to share with the world.
+Once you collate primary data, you can have a really good go at establishing an emissions baseline, working out your carbon pricing, and developing reduction targets to share with the world.

 These ideas are obviously not exhaustive, but in order to support the aims of Earth Day, you should engage your employees, consider some new ideas, and have some fun doing it.
-Leave the doom-mongering to the experts!
+Reimagine your business’s climate change opinion and leave the doom-mongering to the experts!